jordienr/zenblog/todo/postmvp.md

 - [] As a member, create a post in a blog
 - [] As a member, edit a post in a blog
 - [] As a member, delete a post in a blog

-## Docs

-- [] Add documentation for integrating with Zenblog
-- [] Copypastable Zenblog Renderer component similar to shadcn

 ## User Feedback